 IG offers great portfolio derivatives that cover all the CFDs you may wish to consider for investment.

 IC Markets do not have any sign on or deposit bonus.
 Nor do they have a refer a friend program.
 This could be looked at favourably in some aspects.
 IC Markets focuses on offering the lowest spreads through their ECN broker.
 This means they are operating on very low commission margins.
 If they had a sign-on bonus, this could be passed onto consumers through other costs.

-IG Markets (who are a market maker, not ECN broker) on the other hand have a refer a friend program.
-With this program, IG will give you up to US$1000 in credit and your friend US$100 for each friend you introduce to IG Markets.
+IG (who are a market maker, not ECN broker) on the other hand have a refer a friend program.
+With this program, IG will give you up to US$1000 in credit and your friend US$100 for each friend you introduce to IG.
 The program does have certain conditions whereby the friend must meet minimum deposit and trade requirements.

 You can contact the IC Markets support team 24/7 through live chat, email or call back.
 They also provide FAQ in their help centre where you can find possible answers to your questions.